This is about a consideration of the “Two Wills” philosophy of Duns Scotus and how it may be applied to our status as “Fallen” and being sinners.

 If we think of the first motivation towards self needs, we may naturally do those things that benefit us, indeed there may be an evolutionary edge and purpose to this.
 We do things that help us to survive, we may try to do things that exult us and our abilities.
 It may help us make the choices of a good mate, the hunt for food, the direction what would enhance something we have that will give us some sort of advantage in living.

 Then there is the second motivation that is more selfless and may be directed for some greater common good.
 It will include the motivation to do those things that have been revealed by God related to law and greater grace.
 It is related to doing God’s love and justice and to do things that are good in themselves even.
 This second motivation may even contradict some immediate Self Gratifying gain.
-This certainly has some presidents.
 We can do self-sacrificing things that may not benefit us and may even cost us our lives.
-Altruism is a potential factor in our evolved nature.
+Altruism is a potential feature of our evolved nature.
 There are aspects of altruism towards family or group and may even reach beyond that if there is sufficient affection towards the recipients of the actions.

 In respect of the affection to God’s goodness and justice it proceeds from God.
 God always acts toward that which is good and God’s own freedom is always moved towards goodness.
 The capacity for this freedom of will away from self has been to given humanity.
 It is the divine intention that this motivation and affection is to be growing to that same God given good as an end.